rkirov/blog/content/posts/incremental_computation_2.md

 To fully support incremental computation and conditional statements one needs to have support for a dynamically adjusting computation graph.
-Otherwise, the static graph techniques will over-approximate, but still provide some value.
-They will basically treat `op1 ? op2 : op3` as a basic function `f(op1, op2,
-op3)` that always needs all three inputs.
+Otherwise, the static graph techniques can still be used, but they will be an over-approximation.
+They will basically treat `op1 ? op2 : op3` as a function `f(op1, op2, op3)` that always needs all three inputs.

 One has to be careful in using the word dynamic as here we are talking about adjusting the computation graph, not the graph creation itself.
 As we have